ironhack-sao-wdft/ironrest/README.md

 ## Special Thanks

 We would like to thank everyone at the Ironhack Teaching Team for basically making this possible.
-We would also like to thank our families for their incredible support during the seemingly unending final week of the bootcamp.
+We would also like to thank our families for not giving up on us during the seemingly unending final week of the bootcamp.
 Last but not least, thank you for reading until the end.
 We hope you enjoy your PAUSE.